 But when it became known that he spoke German, Dutch, and French as well as English, Arthur Britton was assigned to Field Security.
 His next assignment was to Tunisia, where he is shown in the photo below on his motorcycle in Tunisia.
 Note the 45 F.S.P. identification on the wall of the building.

 Shortly after D-Day, Sgt.
 Britton and his men arrived in France.
 They were the first British troops in Lille and were mobbed by the happy Frenchmen, as you can see the photo below.
 He and his men were hoisted up and carried on the shoulders of the crowd to the best hotel.

 Next stop was Brussels.
-There he was given a brief leave so that he could see his father, with whom there had been no contact for four and a half years.
+There he was given a brief leave so that he could see his father, with whom he had had no contact for four and a half years.
 It was only then that he learned that his mother had died during the war.
 Britton is shown below with his father, Arthur Schrynemakers, and two other British soldiers in front of Schrynemakers’ home.
 Note the celebratory flags on the front of the buildings.

-After that was the Ardenne where he was responsible for checking the identity of American soldiers to make sure they were not Germans attempting to infiltrate the American lines.
+After that came the Belgian Ardenne where he was responsible for checking the identity of American soldiers to make sure they were not Germans attempting to infiltrate the American lines.
 He is shown below at the far left in the Ardenne in December 1944.

 Britton’s men added the following to the bare bones of the arrest report: